3 FAQs people ask about design right and registration.

-- A freelance IT contractor is claiming they own the design right for a piece of bespoke software they created for my company - do they?
+- A freelance designer is claiming they own the design right for a bespoke design they created for my company - do they?

 1. What is the difference between design right and designs which are registered?

-Design right gives limited but automatic protection for new three-dimensional designs for the shape or appearance of a product.
-It does not apply to two-dimensional designs (which are covered by copyright), nor to purely functional designs or designs that are determined by the need for an article to fit or match something else.
+Design right gives limited but automatic protection by stopping anyone from deliberately copying your design.
+It applies to new three-dimensional designs for the shape or appearance of a product.
+It does not apply to two-dimensional designs (which can be protected by registration, and/or may be protected by copyright), nor to purely functional designs or designs that are determined by the need for an article to fit or match something else.
 You do not have to make any payment or application for design right, but keeping evidence of the creation of the design will help if you later need to defend your design right.
 Design right lasts for 10 years after you first market articles using the design (subject to a limit of 15 years from the creation of the design).

 Designs which are registered gain stronger protection for the appearance of all or part of a product.
+They stop anyone using your design, whether they have deliberately copied it or not.
+Registered designs can protect both two- and three-dimensional articles, and can protect the appearance of a product resulting from, for example, its contours, colours, shape, texture, materials or ornamentation.
 The design must be new, individual, and not previously available or published.
 Like a patent, you have to apply to the Intellectual Property Office and pay the stipulated fees.
 Registration lasts for an initial five years and can be extended up to 25 years by paying renewal fees.

 2. How does design registration work and how much does it cost?